Overview

 Configure Provider Settings

-- Enter credentials and endpoint information
+- Enter credentials and endpoint information for external providers, or local settings for native providers

 - Configure detection thresholds and actions